sparrovv/snowflake-to-stdout/README.md

 I needed something that will stream results to SDOUT in JSON

-## What it supports:
+## What it supports

 - streaming from the JDBC result set
-- streaming from the internal Snowflake stage
+- streaming from the internal named stage

 ## Required